 Why do we say reserves equal sustainability?
-To answer this question we need to consider what purpose the reserve fund serves for a homeowners association (HOA).
-When the HOA Detective teaches classes on the subject he tells his audiences that the reserve fund serves two primary purposes.
+To answer this question we need to consider what purpose the reserve fund serves for a homeowner association (HOA).
+The reserve fund serves two primary purposes.

 The first is obvious: it provides the funds needed to pay for expenses related to the maintenance, repair and replacement of community-owned assets.
 By saving money throughout the life of these assets it eases the financial burden on the owners in two ways.
-Obviously for most people it is easier to make small, recurring contributions to the reserve fund, on a monthly or annual basis in most instances, than it is to break out the checkbook and write a very large check on an infrequent and/or unscheduled basis.
+For most people it is easier to make small, recurring contributions to the reserve fund on a monthly or annual basis in most instances rather than having to break out the checkbook and write a very large check on an infrequent and/or unscheduled basis.

-By spreading these reserve fund contributions out over the full life of the assets it also results in all of the owners who enjoy the use and benefit of the assets having contributed to the cost of maintaining and replacing them; rather than deferring the funding obligation to the generation of owners who just happen to be a part of the community when the time comes to pay for major repair and replacement expenses.
+By spreading these reserve fund contributions out over the full life of the assets it also results in all of the owners who enjoy the use and benefit of the assets having contributed to the cost of maintaining and replacing them; rather than deferring the funding obligation to the generation of owners who just happen to be a part of the community when the time comes to pay for major repair or replacement of community-owned assets.

 If you live in a condominium and the roof over your kitchen sink starts to leak or the HVAC system quits working in the middle of the summer, the negative impact on property values is immediate; especially if the HOA doesn’t have the money to pay for the needed repairs or replacement of the depreciated asset.